Wincanton optimises schedules and saves on bulk milk distributionNovember 8th, 2017

 It can be programmed to distinguish between short visits required for a straightforward trailer swap, and longer visits involving more lengthy queuing and unloading.
 It can even take account of loading bay restrictions at specific delivery locations.

-Once TRUCKSTOPS LOADS was ready, Wincanton was able to conduct field trials and feed its experience back to MAPMECHANICS, who then fine-tuned the system accordingly.
+Once Truckstops Loads was ready, Wincanton was able to conduct field trials and feed its experience back to CACI, who then fine-tuned the system accordingly.

 - Efficient automated A to B scheduling of full-load deliveries of bulk milk